-- 1. There may be only one licensed package store within the Village at any given time. - 2.
-The package store shall be collocated with a larger store that sells groceries, wine, beer, coffee, sandwiches, and other food. - 3.
-The package store must meet all State and local statutes governing the sale of packaged liquor.
-At the time of the enactment of this revised code, this included the requirement for a wall separating it from the other business and a separate entry for each store.
-Furthermore, the area devoted to the sale and storage of alcohol shall not exceed twenty (20) percent of the total gross floor area occupied by the adjacent store/restaurant and the liquor store.
+- Any package store shall be collocated with a larger store that sells groceries and may also sell wine, beer, coffee, sandwiches, and other food to eat on the premises and/or for takeout. - 2.
+A wall must separate the liquor store from the adjacent business. - 3.
+The area devoted to the sale and storage of alcohol shall not exceed twenty (20) percent of the total gross floor area occupied by the total of the adjacent store/restaurant and the liquor store.

-B. Location of Package Store.
-No package stores or alcohol outlet within the Village shall be located:
+C. Location of Package Stores.

+No package stores or alcohol outlets within the Village shall be located:

 - 1. Within six hundred (600) feet of any adult entertainment establishment, or any substance abuse treatment center owned, operated, or approved by the state or any county or municipal government. - 2.
 Within three hundred (300) feet of any church or detached single-family residence. - 3.
-Within one hundred and fifty (150) feet of another alcohol outlet.
-For the purposes of this distance requirement, a package store collocated with store that sells wine and beer shall only be considered one alcohol outlet. - 4.
+For the purposes of this distance requirement, a package store collocated with a store that sells wine and beer shall only be considered one alcohol outlet. - 4.
 Where there is any conflict between the distancing requirements herein and those contained in the Alcohol Ordinance at Section 4-101.1, the provisions of this Code section shall apply.

-3.22.8 Special Permits.
+Sec.
+3.22.8 Special Land Use Permits (SLUP).